 What we do want to be saying to our people:

-Help them breathe differently, not by telling them to stop it, but by compassionate connection.
+Help them breathe differently with compassionate connection – not by saying “stop it.”
 Millions of people around the world will need to breathe differently right now and you can help your people.
 Give them hope for tomorrow by leading them today.

 Lead Individually and Corporately

 Ask how are “you all” doing and ask how are YOU doing.
 Make it corporate and personal.
-When you do this, you will help prevent team members from falling through the cracks.
+This will help prevent team members from falling through the cracks.
 Some of them will need you to check in with them.

-Be aware that those who worked well independently before may need a little more attention now.
-Do a quick check in and ask what they need so they know you’re leading in a way that makes sense to them.
+Be aware that even independent workers may need a little more attention now.
+Do a quick check in.
+Ask what they need.
+Lead in a way that makes sense to them.

 Same Leadership, New Way

-The Lord continually reminded Joshua to be strong and of good courage as he led the people to a place they had never been before.
-Joshua was a good leader, but he didn’t rely on his strength – he placed his trust in God.
+The Lord continually reminded Joshua to be strong and of good courage as he led the people to a new place.
+Joshua was a good leader.
+He didn’t rely on his strength.
+He placed his trust in God.

 You know how to lead.
 The same skills that you’ve used in the past are the ones you will use now.
-You just need to use them in a new way so that you can make it through this crisis as effectively as you can.
-A lot is changing right now, but the one thing that is not changing is what matters most – you and your people.
+Try using them in a new way.
+A lot is changing right now, except for you and your people.
 I believe in you and continue to support you as we all pivot on a moment’s notice.
 Breathe deeply, trust the Lord and His love for you and draw confidently from the skills and experiences He has given you.